archetyped/simple-lightbox/readme.txt

 A simple, themeable, and customizable Lightbox for Wordpress

 == Description ==

+### BETA NOTES
+The current release is a beta version.
+Please test and [provide feedback on the beta release page](http://archetyped.com/lab/slb-1-6-2-beta/).

+#### Beta 1
+* Update: Rebuild JS code
+* Fix: Some elements can overlap lightbox
+* Optimize: Improved utility code

 Simple Lightbox is a very simple and customizable lightbox that is easy to add to your Wordpress website.
 It also [supports skins](http://archetyped.com/lab/slb-registering-themes/), so it can be fully integrated with your site's theme.

 #### Features